davidjguru/davidjguru.github.io/_posts/2020-02-25-Thinking-about-drupal-migrations-resources.md

 ## 4- Extra Resources - (Contrib Modules for Plugins)

 In the Drupal migration processes, we'll use diverse resources in order to processing the [ETL](https://en.wikipedia.org/wiki/Extract,_transform,_load) migration plan.
 One of these basic resources (as I mentioned in the introduction) are the [Drupal Plugins](https://www.drupal.org/docs/8/api/plugin-api), of which you need to have good knowledge and some practice.
-In a migration scenario, plugins help us processing information from the E:source ([Source Plugins](https://www.drupal.org/docs/8/api/migrate-api/migrate-source-plugins)), making
+In a migration scenario, plugins help us processing information from the E:Source ([Source Plugins](https://www.drupal.org/docs/8/api/migrate-api/migrate-source-plugins)), making
-T:processing([ProcessPlugins](https://www.drupal.org/docs/8/api/migrate-api/migrate-process-plugins) in order to save data at L:destination ([Destination Plugins](https://www.drupal.org/docs/8/api/migrate-api/migrate-destination-plugins-examples).
+T:Processing([ProcessPlugins](https://www.drupal.org/docs/8/api/migrate-api/migrate-process-plugins)) in order to save data at L:Destination ([Destination Plugins](https://www.drupal.org/docs/8/api/migrate-api/migrate-destination-plugins-examples)).
 The assembly of these three parts (usually) results in a correct migration process.

 Many modules of the core already bring their own Plugins to facilitate migration processes (as the user module).
 So let's review some migration plugins packaged in contributed modules.

 ### Source Plugins